SaaS vs Cloud Computing: What Canadian Businesses Need to Know in 2026

 Cloud computing and SaaS have fundamentally changed how businesses operate.
 Rather than choosing one over the other, most successful organizations use both in a balanced way.
 The key is understanding your workloads, your team’s technical capacity, and your control requirements, then aligning those with the right delivery model.

 That’s where first-contact resolution matters.
-At Fusion Computing, we don’t just sell solutions — we listen to your business challenges and recommend what actually solves them.
-If you’re evaluating cloud options, unsure about your current trajectory, or need help optimizing what you already have deployed, our team can walk you through what makes sense for your situation.
+At Fusion Computing, we don’t just sell solutions—we listen to your business challenges and recommend what actually solves them.
+If you’re evaluating cloud options, unsure about your current trajectory, or need help optimizing what you’ve already deployed, our team can walk you through what makes sense for your situation.

 Mike Pearlstein is CEO of Fusion Computing and holds the CISSP, the gold standard in cybersecurity certification.
 He has led Fusion’s managed IT and cybersecurity practice since 2012, serving Canadian businesses across Toronto, Hamilton, and Metro Vancouver.